[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 • Each conversation is relatively independent

-• Difficult to handle long-term tasks
+• Hard to handle long-term tasks

 • Lacks contextual continuity

-• 🧠 No Memory
+• 🧠 No memory

 • Cannot accumulate experience